learn-co-curriculum/phrg-rspec-intro/README.md

 ...
 ```

-It is common to configure RSpec to suite the needs and preferences of the project.
+It is common to configure RSpec to suit the needs and preferences of the project.
 It is very common to see a spec start off with a line that requires a RSpec helper file.
 This will usually be `require "spec_helper"` or `require "rails_helper"`.
 To learn more about [RSpec configuration options read the RSpec documentation](https://relishapp.com/rspec/rspec-core/v/3-7/docs/configuration).

 # Example Groups